harshanj07/chatApplication/README.md

 npm start
 ```

-# How to use:
+## How to use:
-1. get signup by giving ur detaills
+1. get signup by giving ur details
 2. enter signup
+3. chat with the people who signedin before
-3. chat with the persons,use windows+. for emojis
+4. chat with the persons, use 'windows+.'key to send emojis